vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 it as the holy land (punyabhūmi) between the Himavat and Vindhya mountains.
 Vide H. of Dh. vol. II. pp. 11-16 for detailed discussion of the extent of Aryavarta according to

-different works and at different times Aşadha-linga (under VS ) L. q. by
+different works and at different times Aṣadha-linga (under VS ) L. q. by

 T. K. p.
 93 Āsādhitirtha-(under Narmada) M.194.